 13 years ago today, I began working at Brooks Institute of Photography in Santa Barbara.
 At the time, Brooks was a visual art college respected throughout the world.
 If you believe the press reports and Facebook postings, Brooks closed last month.
 I don’t believe everything I see about Brooks.
 While working for Brooks, I learned how imagery can be manipulated.
 I also learned to question the parent company that owned Brooks during the nearly five years that I worked for the school.

 I was going to start the post with the phrase, “Life is a paradox,” and so it was with Brooks.
 Many of us who worked for Brooks were loyal to the college, but not the company.
-We searched for a safe harbor, so that we could live with the turbulence caused by our dysfunctional parent.
-I am still searching for the right balance that is part appreciation, part confession and part warning.… Read the rest
+We searched for a safe harbor, so that we could live with the turbulence caused by our dysfunctional parent. … Read the rest

 This recent Labor Day weekend, I took my kids and my camera to the Oakland Pride Parade.
 We walked with our Episcopal Church and several other religious groups.
 Many mayoral candidates, including Mayor Jean Quan, attended the parade.
 I took pictures.
 (HERE is my photo gallery!)
 While I was walking around before the parade, somebody asked my affiliation.
 Perhaps the person wanted to know if I worked for a publication or politician.
 I interpreted their question differently, “How did I become a member of a church group at a pride parade?”